-In cognitive therapy, we use many research-tested approaches to work on stress and anxiety reduction, mood improvement, and other issues.
+In cognitive-behavioral therapy, we use many research-tested approaches to work on stress and anxiety reduction, mood improvement, and other issues.
 I've converted a few of these approaches into worksheets, which you're welcome to print out and use.

 These are, of course, only starting points.
 In therapy, we can go far deeper into these processes.
 But you might find some of these worksheets to be helpful catalysts for developing new thoughts, emotions, and actions.
 You're welcome to email me if anything is unclear.

 (Note: The following worksheets are in Adobe Acrobat PDF format.
 If you need to download a copy of the free Adobe Reader, you can click here.)

 In cognitive therapy, we find that emotions often follow thoughts and actions — and that a shift in thought and action will inspire new feelings.
 In this exercise, you choose a troubling situation and write out your feelings and thoughts about the event.
 You then choose realistic, self-supportive new thoughts and identify actions that can support the new thoughts.